kayasax/EasyPIM/EasyPIM/Documentation/Invoke-EasyPIMOrchestrator.md

 ## Configuration File Structure

-The configuration file follows a JSON structure with these key sections:
+The configuration file follows a JSON structure with these key sections (legacy arrays are supported; the unified `Assignments` block is recommended going forward):
 - AzureRoles: Eligible assignments for Azure RBAC roles
 - AzureRolesActive: Active assignments for Azure RBAC roles
 - EntraIDRoles: Eligible assignments for Entra ID directory roles